 Et si tu es francophone, ou si tu préfères parler français, fais le moi savoir.
 J'ai peu souvent l'occasion de m'exprimer en français, donc ça serait génial.
 On pourrait toujours parler "franglais" ! :-) Donc, 73 du bout du monde

 FISTS # 14163

 Helpful hints: I enjoy working polite ops and hope to return the courteous behaviour. l listen for - and give priority to - patient, quiet stations.
-When working CW, I often use narrow filters, so if you don't zero-beat my signal, you may not be within the my bandpass and I may not hear you calling.
+When working CW, I often use narrow filters, so if you don't zero-beat my signal, I certainly won't hear you.
 Hope to meet you soon - - dit dit.